ubirch/ubirch-client-go/README.md

 }
 ```

-### Key De-/Re-Activation
+### Key Deactivation

-A key can be de-activated ...
+A key can be deactivated.
+Signing requests for identities with deactivated key will fail with status code `400`.

     curl ${host}/device/updateActive -X PUT \
     -H "X-Auth-Token: ${registerAuth}" \